History of the Staten Island Railway: Expansion: 1926–1948

 The East Shore sub-division was elevated in 1936–1937 to remove several grade crossings.
-A huge undertaking was required to remove grade crossings on the North Shore sub-division.
-The Port Richmond-Tower Hill viaduct was built to remove eight grade crossings; it was longer than a mile and became the largest grade crossing elimination project in the United States.
+On the North Shore sub-division, the Port Richmond-Tower Hill viaduct was built to remove eight grade crossings.
 The viaduct opened on February 25, 1937, marking the final part of a $6,000,000 grade crossing elimination project on Staten Island, which eliminated 34 grade crossings on the north and south shores.
-A two-car special train, which carried Federal, state, and borough officials, made a run over the viaduct and the seven-mile project.
-Stations closed for the viaduct project at Tower Hill and Port Richmond were reopened on this date.